Overview, step-by-step guide, and other resources.

 When the defendant intentionally interferes with the rights of the plaintiff they lay the foundation for the lawsuit with the cause of action.

 Case example: Delano v.
-Case
+Case, 17 Ill.
+App.
+531

 In this case, the defendant committed a wrongful act on the ground of negligence.
-The court ruled that the purpose of cause of action could exist where there has been a liability in the right of the corporation to be enforced.
+The court ruled that the purpose of the cause of action could exist where there has been a liability in the right of the corporation to be enforced.

 4 – Concurrence of right, duty, and wrong

 A right is an interest protected by the law or the state, and it’s the duty that mandates the protection of the right.
 But when the protection is infringed by a failure to follow the duty, it gives rise to the wrong committed and hence, to a cause of action.
-This renders another right to claim the damage suffered for the one whose right was infringed.

 5 – Damage